Family Medical Leave Attorneys in Burbank

 Are all California employers required to give employees leave under the California Family Rights Act?

 No, not all employers are subject to the California Family Rights Act.
-Like the Family Medical Leave Act, if your employer directly employs 50 or more persons to perform services for a salary or wage, within 75-miles, then it is a “covered employer” and is subject to the California Family Rights Act.
-The coverage threshold is reached under the California Family Rights Act if an employer has employed 50 or more employees for each working day during each of 20 or more calendar workweeks in the current or preceding year.
-If your employer does not have 50 or more employers within 75 miles, then it is not a “covered employer” and is not required to give the 12-week California Family Rights Act leave.
-Each situation is unique, so contact the medical leave attorneys in Burbank at the Akopyan Law Firm to schedule a complimentary case evaluation.
+Like the Family Medical Leave Act, if your employer directly employs 5 or more persons to perform services for a salary or wage, within 75 miles, then it is a “covered employer” and is subject to the California Family Rights Act.
+The coverage threshold is reached under the California Family Rights Act if an employer has employed 5 or more employees for each working day during each of 20 or more calendar workweeks in the current or preceding year.
+If your employer does not have 5 or more employers within 75 miles, then it is not a “covered employer” and is not required to give the 12-week California Family Rights Act leave.
+Each situation is unique, so contact the medical leave attorneys in Los Angeles, Bakersfield, Orange, Riverside, San Bernardino, or Ventura at the Akopyan Law Firm, A.P.C. to schedule a complimentary case evaluation.

 How do I know if I am eligible for California Family Rights Act leave?